RadArcadeKid/matchrotate-bl-addon/README.md

 **Q: Why not just use 'align to transform'?**

-- **A:** You could, but you get less control over the rotation.
+- **A:** You could, but you actually get less control over the rotation.
 This addon also simplifies that process.
-Also, you can't do any kind of variance or randomness on rotation in the same way using that method.
+Also, you can't do any kind of variance or randomness on rotation in the same way with that method.

 **Q: Can I edit/change/build-on this addon?**
 - **A:** Go for it!
 Yes!
 As stated by the GPL license, you may add on, expand upon, edit, transform this to your liking.
-I have zero commercial or financial interest in this add-on it is merely designed for fun and productivity.
+I have zero commercial or financial interest in this add-on - it is merely designed for fun and productivity.
 This Add-on is and always will be free and open-source.
-Although I respectfully ask that you do not sell this exact code for profit and/or claim it as your own.
+Although, I respectfully ask that you do not sell this exact code for profit and/or claim it as your own.

 --

 ## **Known Limitations**
-- This is addon is limited to only working with Object Mode orientations/rotations.
-Note that if you have already applied rotation in Object Mode to all your objects in different orientations (`ctrl` + `A`; Apply Rotation) then this may cause this addon not to work as intended.
+- This addon is limited to only working with Object Mode orientations/rotations.
+Note that if you have already applied rotation in Object Mode to all your objects in different orientations (`ctrl` + `A`; Apply Rotation) it may cause this addon not to work as intended.

 - It may not work well with animation rigs/posed characters, or particle systems.
 It is primarily designed for rotating a large amount of objects + meshes.